-2. Add in eggs 1 by 1, beat really well at high speed after each addition till well mixed.
-When adding the last egg, there may be some curdling, continue to beat at high speed till no more curdling.
+2. Crack the 2 eggs in a bowl.
+Add about half first, beat really well at high speed till well mixed.
+Then add another quarter and mix well.
+When adding the last amount, you can add by tablespoon to avoid curdling.
+Continue to beat at high speed till a cream texture with no curdling.
 However, do not beat for too long as well because the butter will start to melt and you may get oily patches.

 3. Sift flour with baking powder.
 Then add half to the butter mixture.
 Mix well at low speed

 4. Add vanilla into milk first.
 Add in half the milk and mix and low speed again, just a few seconds.
 Repeat for the rest of the flour and milk.
 Batter is quite thick.

 5. Spoon into paper cups as below about 2/3 full.

 6. Top with chocolate chips if you like.
 Bake at 180 deg C for 25 min.